Mullingar Greyhound Stadium: History

-Early history
+History

 Mullingar stands directly west of the R400 road and just north of the Newbrook Road.
 In the 1950s, the track underwent improvements including banking of the bends to compensate for a rather unusual shaped 498 yard circumference circuit.
 The first racing manager was Billy Bligh who served in that post until 1978 before handing over to Peter Kenny.
 Bligh had a greyhound called Splonk who won on the opening night at Shelbourne Park way back in 1927.
 A new stand and clubhouse was erected in 1972 and the provincial track boasted some of the best facilities outside Dublin.
 Prominent sire, Castledown Lad started racing here in the 1930s followed by Newdown Heather.
 Races over the years have included the Midland Puppy Stakes, Midland St Leger, Joe Clyne Memorial and Midland Cesarewitch.

-Recent history
+In recent times the Mullingar Greyhound Racing Company has invested in the facilities with addition fo a 130 seated grandstand restaurant.
+In 2001, the track was also given an original classic competition, following the closure of the Boyne Valley Greyhound Stadium in Navan.
+The competition was the Cesarewitch, which had been run over 600 yards at Navan from 1960-1998 before arriving at Mullingar, to be held over the same race distance.

-In recent times the Mullingar Greyhound Racing Company has invested in the facilities with an impressive 130 seated grandstand restaurant and the track received an original classic race in 2001 following the closure of the Boyne Valley Greyhound Stadium in Navan.
-The race the Cesarewitch was run over 600 yards at Navan from 1960-1998 before arriving at Mullingar over the same race distance.
+In December 2023, the stadium renewed the contract agreement (as part of the GRI) with S.I.S for 2024.